elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 1. `handle_call/3` must be used for synchronous requests.
 This should be the default choice as waiting for the server reply is a useful backpressure mechanism.

 2. `handle_cast/2` must be used for asynchronous requests, when you don't care about a reply.
-A cast does not even guarantee the server has received the message and, for this reason, should be used sparingly.
+A cast does not guarantee the server has received the message and, for this reason, should be used sparingly.
 For example, the `create/2` function we have defined in this chapter should have used `call/2`.
 We have used `cast/2` for didactic purposes.

 3. `handle_info/2` must be used for all other messages a server may receive that are not sent via `GenServer.call/2` or `GenServer.cast/2`, including regular messages sent with `send/2`.
 The monitoring `:DOWN` messages are an example of this.